 The bottom line

-Despite these risks, the overall outlook for healthcare stocks appears very good over the long term.
-Aging demographic trends around the world, combined with advances in technology, should open up tremendous opportunities for healthcare stocks -- and provide healthy returns for patient investors.
+Despite these risks, the long-term outlook for healthcare stocks appears very good.
+Aging demographic trends worldwide, combined with advances in technology, should open up tremendous opportunities for healthcare stocks -- and deliver healthy returns for patient investors.